pascalgolec/StructuralDDP.jl/docs/src/index.md

 This package solves and simulates discrete dynamic choice models with value function iteration.
 It has a simple and transparent syntax for defining dynamic optimization problems and is optimized for speed.
 The available options take advantage of properties of the problem which lead to orders of a magnitude speedup without relying on parallelization.

 The general workflow is to define a problem, solve it, simulate it, and then analyze it.
-The full code for solving, simulating and plotting an example is:
+The full code for an example is:

 ```julia
 using DiscreteDynamicProgramming